 Ticket Email Routing

-Ticket emails support both notification delivery and reply-based workflows.
+Ticket emails support notification delivery, inbox routing, and reply-based workflows.

 Outbound notifications